kg4zow/remarkable.jms1.info/src/info/fonts.md

     9cc3f363-8076-4ecc-aeb7-ebddbfeaad8c.metadata:    "visibleName": "xyzzy"
     ```

+    In this example, `9cc3f363-8076-4ecc-aeb7-ebddbfeaad8c` is the document's UUID.

 It should only find one file.
 If it finds more than one, go back and rename the document to something unique and try again.

 ### Edit the `UUID.metadata` file